Raw emotion over Spain's sexual consent law at EU meeting

 And given the heated context, Biedroń warned he would cut anyone trying to "kidnap" the agenda.

-But for all that, Spanish EPP lawmaker Rosa Estarás was the first to mention the 'Only Yes Means Yes' law in Spain in her intervention, before being quickly cut-off by Biedroń.
+But for all that, Spanish centre-right lawmaker Rosa Estarás was the first to mention the 'Only Yes Means Yes' law in Spain in her intervention, before being quickly cut off by Biedroń.

 "You are not speaking on the topic," Biedroń said.
 "We have a guest [the Spanish minister], please behave," he added.